African-American history: American Revolution and early United States

 By contrast, the British and Loyalists offered emancipation to any enslaved person owned by a Patriot who was willing to join the Loyalist forces.
 Lord Dunmore, the Governor of Virginia, recruited 300 African-American men into his Ethiopian regiment within a month of making this proclamation.
 In South Carolina 25,000 enslaved people, more than one-quarter of the total, escaped to join and fight with the British, or fled for freedom in the uproar of war.
-Thousands of slaves also escaped in Georgia and Virginia, as well as New England and New York.
-Well-known African-Americans who fought for the British include Colonel Tye and Boston King.
+Thousands of enslaved people also escaped in Georgia and Virginia, as well as New England and New York.
+Well-known African Americans who fought for the British include Colonel Tye and Boston King.

 Thomas Peters was one of the large numbers of African Americans who fought for the British.
 Peters was born in present-day Nigeria and belonged to the Yoruba tribe, and ended up being captured and sold into slavery in French Louisiana.
 Sold again, he was enslaved in North Carolina and escaped his master's farm in order to receive Lord Dunmore's promise of freedom.
 Peters had fought for the British throughout the war.
 When the war finally ended, he and other African Americans who fought on the losing side were taken to Nova Scotia.
 Here, they encountered difficulty farming the small plots of lands they were granted.
 They also did not receive the same privileges and opportunities as the white Loyalists had.
 Peters sailed to London in order to complain to the government.
 "He arrived at a momentous time when English abolitionists were pushing a bill through Parliament to charter the Sierra Leone Company and to grant it trading and settlement rights on the West African coast."
 Peters and the other African Americans on Nova Scotia left for Sierra Leone in 1792.
 Peters died soon after they arrived, but the other members of his party lived on in their new home where they formed the Sierra Leone Creole ethnic identity.